vistadataproject/documents/nodeVISTAoptional.md

-# nodeVISTA - Shell scripts
+# Demo nodeVISTA - Shell scripts

-See nodeVISTA demo for instructions on creating your own local nodeVISTA server.
-These are post-installation tweaks that make using the nodeVISTA server and services easier on 'nix based computers (MacOS and Linux).
+To install the nodeVISTA demo see instructions on the main demo page.
+These are *optional* post-installation tweaks that make using the demo nodeVISTA server and services easier on 'nix based computers (MacOS and Linux).

 ## Install terminal utility functions
 ### Macintosh